victorlira/Conductor/README.md

 // ViewPager2 Adapter:
 implementation "com.bluelinelabs:conductor-viewpager2:$conductorVersion"

-// RxJava2 Autodispose support:
-implementation "com.bluelinelabs:conductor-autodispose:$conductorVersion"

-// Lifecycle-aware Controllers (architecture components): implementation "com.bluelinelabs:conductor-archlifecycle:$conductorVersion"
 ```

 ### 4.0 Preview
-Use `4.0.0-preview-1` as your version number in any of the dependencies above.
+Use `4.0.0-preview-2` as your version number in any of the dependencies above.

 ### SNAPSHOT
 Use `4.0.0-SNAPSHOT` as your version number in any of the dependencies above and add the url to the snapshot repository: